rr-wfm/MSBuild.Sdk.SqlProj/docs/docs/project-configuration.md

 The pre-plan script is stored in the `.dacpac` and is excluded from the database model.
 Included files are also tracked as build inputs, so changing one rebuilds the package.

 > [!IMPORTANT]
 > Pre-plan scripts require DacFX or SqlPackage 170.5.94-preview or later when deploying the `.dacpac`.
 Older deployment tooling ignores the pre-plan script.
-Pre-plan scripts run in a separate transaction that is committed after the deployment plan is generated, and their statements must be valid inside a transaction.
-Author scripts so they can safely be run more than once.
+During publish, DacFX executes the script in a separate transaction before model comparison and commits that transaction only after the deployment plan has been generated successfully.
+If the script or deployment planning fails, the transaction is rolled back.
+Pre-plan statements must be valid inside a transaction, and scripts should be safe to run more than once.

 ## Pre-deployment and post-deployment scripts